devBuzzy/VisitorCounter/README.md

 The index.php displays a table with all the browsers and the number of times the page was opened with each one.
 Those numbers are obtained using the browserget.py

-The value of $browser obtained earlier we will call the browserset.py script that is going to add one to the file of this browser
+We will call the browserset.py with the value of $browser obtained earlier.
+The script is going to add one to the file of this browser